comob-project/snn-sound-localization/paper/sections/contributor_table.md

 Hello contributors!
 I have inserted a table of names, websites and GitHub usernames of contributors from the repository below.
 There is a lot of information missing.
 Please can you submit pull requests modifying the file [paper/sections/contributor_table.md](https://github.com/comob-project/snn-sound-localization/blob/main/paper/sections/contributor_table.md) to update your information, and also get in touch with us if you would like to be listed as an author.
 Either email [Dan Goodman](mailto:d.goodman@imperial.ac.uk) or join the [SNUFA discord channel](https://discord.gg/aYvgGakrVK) ``#sound-localisation-paper``.
 ```

+If you add a contribution, please use one of the following templates (see examples below):

+* Wrote the paper (plus which section if you would like to specify)
+* Conducted research (please give the ``filename.ipynb`` of your notebook or specify another sort of contribution)
+* Supervised research (please give the name of your supervisee)

 ```{list-table} Contributors, ordered by GitHub commits.
 :header-rows: 1
 :label: contributors-table